FelipeACXavier/maki/README.md

 > [!IMPORTANT]
 > I haven't properly checked the process in Windows.
 The instructions below indicate how it **should** work, but there are not guarantees.
+> Update: Instructions have been added for a setup that works on Windows 11.

 A Dockerfile is provided to ensure everyone has the same build and run environment.
 Note that there is no specific run image though.
 To build the application, follow the instructions below: